 - Weather conditions -If a baby is winter born, the cold and dry weather will play havoc with your munchkin's skin.
 The use of room heaters will rob the skin of its moisture.
 Similarly, in summer the dry heat, over exposure to sun will dry the baby's skin.
 The air conditioner also robs the skin of its natural moisture.

 - Long bath time -Remember the skin of the baby is very tender.
 Giving her/him along wash will rob the infant of the moisture because the natural oils secreted by the sebaceous glands will be washed away.

-- Using soaps -It wise to avoid using medicated or non-baby soaps as it can lead to dry skin.
-Consider making body packs at home using natural ingredients such as gram flour, sandal paste, saffron, kumkumadi thailam, and cream of milk.
+- Using soaps -It is wise to avoid using medicated or non-baby soaps as it can lead to dry skin.
+Consider making body packs at home using natural ingredients such as gram flour, sandal paste, saffron, kumkumadi tailam, and cream of milk.

 Symptoms of Dry Skin in Babies